jillesvangurp/jsonj/README.md

 It’s pronounced json-j, or jasonjay.
 It doesn’t mean anything in particular other than”json for java“, or something.
 Well, trying to come up with a name that is not already used is quite a challenge and I wanted to stuff the acronym json in there, keep it short, and not have the first hit on Google be something else than this.
 So, JsonJ it is.

-## For who is this framework intended
+## For whom is this framework intended

 Anyone who plans to write a lot of business logic in Java that manipulates json data structures and who doesn’t wish to write model classes in Java to hide the fact that json is being used.
 If you are like me, you feel somewhat stuck having to deal with awkward json frameworks while all the cool Ruby,Python, and Javascript kids get to use a serialization that is natively supported in their language.
 This framework is for you.